-2. Continue from step four of A.4 Connect Streamline to devices using TCP on page Appx-A-33.
+2. Continue from step four of Connect Streamline to devices using TCP.

-3.2 Enabling atrace annotations
+4.2 Enabling atrace annotations

 Streamline can capture Android trace points that atrace generates.
 It supports atrace annotations on Android targets that are running Linux kernel versions 3.10 and later.